Discover Samsung Fall Sale: Save Big on Galaxy Devices, TVs and More

-The Discover Samsung event is back.
+The Discover Samsung event is only here for the weekend.
 Shop the best Samsung deals on Galaxy devices, Frame TVs and more.

+Hurry, you only have this weekend to shop the Discover Samsung Fall Sale.
 Just because Labor Day has come and gone doesn't mean you'll have to wait until Black Friday to enjoy the biggest discounts on your major purchases.
-Whether you're looking for a new TV or phone upgrade, or want to upgrade your laundry room and kitchen appliances, The Discover Samsung fall sale is here for 2023.
+Whether you're looking for a new TV or phone upgrade, or want to upgrade your laundry room and kitchen appliances, The Discover Samsung fall sale is the place to be.

 Now through Sunday, September 17, massive savings are being offered across Samsung's most popular phones, TVs, home appliances and more top tech.
 There is also a selection of daily and flash deals that are only available for a limited time, so be sure to check out the latest and greatest each day.